Self-Managed Commerce 8.7.x Upgrade Notes

 JSON dependency in bundles

-class, you may need to make the following changes:
+If you encounter a ClassNotFoundException on a org.json class, you may need to make the following changes:

-Add this dependency to your bundle pom.xml
+Add this dependency to your bundle pom.xml:

 <dependency>